jonathanjansen03/jonathanjansen03/README.md

 - 😄 Pronouns: ...
 - ⚡ Fun fact: ...
 -->
--  🎓 I’m currently majoring in Computer Science at BINUS University
+-  🎓 I’m currently majoring in Computer Science at BINUS University with a focus in Software Engineering
 -  🌱 I’m currently learning Python and Front-End Development
 - 📫 How to reach me:
   - Email: jonathan.jansen03@gmail.com